fluxcd/flux2/rfcs/0000-trust-store-for-tls-and-ssh/README.md

 ## Proposal

-For configuring system-wide trust, Flux would rely on the well-established OS-level trust store.
+For configuring system-wide trust, Flux would rely on the well-established OS-level trust stores.
 When dynamically mounting of the trust store is required, it will be enabled by using Kubernetes `Secret` and `ConfigMap` mounting.
 When immutable trust store is required, users can build their own version of the controllers, with their baked-in settings.